-Catcher is a barren wasteland.
+Catcher is a barren wasteland!
 Unless you’ve got one of the top catchers, you’re left guessing what to do with the position.

 My strategy in many leagues is to wait until the last round if I don’t get one of the top guys.
-Some people go catcherless, which is a legitimate strategy in a head-to-head league if you can make proper use of that extra spot.
+Some people go catcherless, which is a legitimate strategy in a head-to-head league if you can properly use that extra spot.
 But in a roto league, you’re missing valuable production by leaving it empty.
 So if you missed out on the cream of the crop and need help addressing the problem, look no further.
 This article will look at the best streaming-caliber catchers for the week ahead.

 Who Are the Catchers?

 First, we have to rule out any widely owned catcher.
-For purposes of this list, it means anyone >50% rostered (according to Yahoo).
+For purposes of this list, it means anyone over 50% rostered (according to Yahoo).
 The ineligible catchers are JT Realmuto, Salvador Pérez, Willson Contreras, Will Smith, Isiah Kiner-Falefa, Christian Vázquez, Buster Posey, Yasmani Grandal, Carson Kelly, Yadier Molina, Gary Sánchez, Sean Murphy, and James McCann.
 That’s THIRTEEN catchers.

 I’m going to say this now — if you’re in a 12 team or fewer, don’t stream right now.
 Instead, try to trade for someone’s backup above instead of diving in the bargain bin for the players that meet my threshold.
 But we’re going to go ahead anyway.